Arch3xpert/python/README.md

 - It is used in Data Analysis / Visualization .

 # How to Install Python ?
+<br> Before Installing python let me tell you about Replit
+Why Replit ?
+- Replit is very easy to share tutorials and code
+- video, code as well as text tutorials on the same page which makes things easy. <br>

 Python is an open source software which may easily be installed by visiting the link : <br>
 <center>https://www.python.org </center>